Click on images to enlarge. Interest rates from the Federal Reserve website (1)

-Because of the predators on Wall Street (and every stock market in the world) the search for good investments requires a relentless search for value.
-Your investments have to be good enough to reap an outstanding profit even after the parasites siphon off part of the profit.
+Good investments require a relentless search for value.
+Your investments have to be good enough to reap an outstanding profit even after the parasites siphon off their part.

 To take advantage of the once every 17 year circumstances, I chose to track Keppler Asset Management who continually researches developed and emerging markets globally.
 Keppler is one of the best market statisticians in the world and numerous very large fund managers use his analysis to manage funds such as State Street Global Advisors.
 Keppler compares the value of each share in each market based on current book to price, cash flow to price, earnings to price, average dividend yield, return on equity and cash flow return.
 From this study of monumental amounts of data Keppler develops a Good Value Stock Market Strategies.
 The analysis is based on long term, rational, mathematical facts and does not worry about short term ups and downs.

 From Keppler I learned that market timing is not the way to get these high profits.
 Another graphic from the Keppler Asset Allocation Review explains why.